 Your Social Media Mistake May Wreck Your Claim

 A car accident lawsuit can be complicated, and the claims process can be challenging, both emotionally and financially.
 Insurance companies and defense attorneys have a mandate to ensure their client pays as little as possible.
 It is important to avoid social media mistakes that will make it easier for them to pay you less than you rightfully deserve.

 Information Will Be Used Against You

 Under the law, both the insurance company and defense counsel have the right to demand access to your social media accounts to gather any evidence that is relevant to the case, including photos, videos, timeline conversations, and location check-ins.
 To avoid jeopardizing your car accident claim, it is crucial to keep all details of the accident away from any type of public forum.
 Anything you post about the accident on social media, blogs or websites can and probably will be used against you to raise questions about your claim.

 In fact, it doesn’t matter whether the information you post involves your accident or not.
 For example, if it is discovered that you posted on social media moments before a car accident, the defense might argue that you drove distracted and may have been at least partially responsible.
 If you shared a photo of yourself dancing with your friends or going on a trip with your family after the accident, it may be argued that your injuries weren’t limiting enough to merit the amount of compensation you are seeking.
 These strategies are often employed to reduce the value of plaintiffs’ (the injured party) claims.

 Once you post something, it is not ethical for a lawyer to advise you to delete it, because that may later be viewed as destruction of evidence.
-So, to ensure that you don’t make any mistakes that can adversely affect your claim, it is best to suspend all social media activity until your claim is successfully resolved.
+So, to ensure that you don’t make any social media mistakes that can adversely affect your claim, it is best to suspend all online social activity until your claim is successfully resolved.